RamenBucket/twitch-chess/README.md

 2. In the [.env](twitchchess/.env) file, paste your Access Token after `BOT_TOKEN=`.
 Then enter your twitch ID and twitch username after `USER_ID=` and `USER_NAME=`, respectively.
 Finally enter your twitch username after `CHANNEL=`.

+3. cd into the twitchchess folder

-3. In your python virtual enviornment (I used [Anaconda](https://www.anaconda.com/)), run `$ pip install -r requirements.txt`.
+4. In your python virtual enviornment (I used [Anaconda](https://www.anaconda.com/)), run `$ pip install -r requirements.txt`.

-4. cd into the twitchchess folder and start the bot by entering `$ python twitchchess.py`.
+5. Start the bot by entering `$ python twitchchess.py`.

 ## Commands (for Twitch chat):
 `!init [color] [time]` - For this command, color is either "black" or "white" and time must be between 15 and 1800 seconds.
 By default, color is white and time is 15.